-- 1. Bring the temperature of both the liquid and the water to be used to measure the volume of the liquid to the reference temperature specified in Table 3-1.
+1. Bring the temperature of both the liquid and the water to be used to measure the volume of the liquid to the reference temperature specified in Table 3-1.
 "Reference Temperatures for Liquids."
-Verify with a thermometer that the product has maintained the reference temperature. - 2.
-Measure the headspace of the package at the point of contact with the liquid using a depth gage with a fully rounded, rather than a pointed, rod end.
-If necessary, support the package to prevent the bottom of the container from distorting. - 3.
+Verify with a thermometer that the product has maintained the reference temperature.

+- 2. Place the package on a level surface and open it.
+Measure the headspace of the package at the point of contact with the liquid using a depth gage.
+If necessary, support the package to prevent deflection in the bottom of the container that may affect the volume. - 3.
 Empty, clean, and dry the package. - 4.
-Refill the container with water measured from a volumetric standard to the original liquid headspace level measured in Step 2 of this procedure until the water touches the depth gage.

-5. Determine the amount of water used in Step 4 of this procedure to obtain the volume of the liquid and calculate the "package error" based on that volume.
+Refill the container with water measured from a volumetric standard to the original liquid headspace level measured in Step 2 of this procedure until the water touches the depth gage. - 5.
+Determine the amount of water used in Step 4 of this procedure to obtain the volume of the liquid and calculate the "package error" based on that volume.